 That’s only for a few days of vacation.
 Now imagine how difficult it would be if you want to travel long-term as I do.

 What’s my travel style?

 I prefer to experience the country, make local friends, enjoy the culture and learn the language.
 This sometimes leads to slow travel, but I enjoy it.
 Over time, I have made many local friends, learned life lessons and learned to speak a few foreign languages.

 What’s my mission?

-My mission is to travel as many countries as possible on my Indian passport.
-I want to show the world that it is possible to travel the world on a “powerless” passport.
+My mission is to travel to as many countries as possible on my Indian passport.
+I want to show the world that it is possible to travel the world on a weak passport.
 It is not easy, but it is possible.

 Yes, you can!
-Visa is definitely a major hurdle for travelers from the developing countries.
+Visa is definitely a big hurdle for travelers from developing countries.
 But if you have the burning desire to travel, then you can make it happen.

 The world out there is too beautiful to pass up.
 The pain and visa hassles you go through are all worth it.